6 Steps To Unconditional Giving

 - Unconditional is Spirit-given and Conditional is man-made.

 - Unconditional feels good immediately and Conditional has the promise of delayed gratification through others.

 - Unconditional is from the heart, Conditional is from the mind.

-- Unconditional is a connection with soul, Conditional needs connection to others.
+- Unconditional is a connection with the soul, Conditional needs connection to others.

 - Unconditional pleases both the giver and the receiver.

 - Conditional needs conditions to be met to feel validated.

 - Unconditional Giving increases our energy and Conditional depletes it.

 Difference Between Unconditional and Conditional Giving

-The difference between Unconditional Giving and Conditional Giving, is the intention.
-Unconditional giving has the intention of ‘giving because it feels good’.
+The difference between Unconditional Giving and Conditional Giving is the intention.
+Unconditional giving has the intention of ‘giving just because it feels good to do so’.
 There is no other agenda and no thanks required.
 On the other hand, Conditional Giving is as the name suggests.
-Giving to get a return, whether praise, appreciation, acknowledgment.
-These expectations don’t seem so bad except that if those conditions aren’t met, there are negative consequences.
+Giving to get a return, whether a return deed, money, or seemingly innocent praise, appreciation and acknowledgment.
+These expectations are underlying saboteurs because if those conditions aren’t met, there are negative consequences for the giver.
+You feel unloved, depleted and used.

-This difference between the two types of giving was illustrated to me many years ago when I was a Promotion’s Manager for a charity organisation.
+This difference between the two types of giving was illustrated to me many years ago when I was a Promotion’s Manager for a charity organization.
 I had both paid staff and volunteers to manage and one of the Fundraisers that came under my portfolio was a Thrift Shop.
-It had only a couple of paid staff, the other dozen or so people were volunteers.
+It had only a couple of paid staff, the other dozen people were volunteers.
 Each time I made an appearance, I was amazed at the amount of bitchiness, theft, resentment, complaints and numerous dissatisfactions from the volunteers.
 In a nutshell, they were complaining that their needs hadn’t been met.